 Such behavior, as a safeguard to ensure survival of children, has just recently been described in the award-winning study Best Paper by a Student: “A survey of non-classical polyandry” by Katie Starkweather and her co-author Raymond Hames, which also showed that polyandry is much more common than previously assumed.

 Perhaps it would do the U.S. good, to just take on a similarly relaxed attitude toward sexual behavior of their politicians as we Germans.
 Here you can even become party leader of a conservative party and prime minister of a catholic dominated federal state, even when your family and sex life does not really comply with the official views of your party …

 Notice: This article is translated and some contents might have been added or left out to better meet the needs of an international audience from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: November 12, 2012 at 22:00 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.Tags: Cacilda Jethá, Chris Ryan, David Petraeus, Katie Starkweather, Paula Broadwell, Polyandry, Raymond Hames, Sex at Dawn, Terry Gould
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.Tags: Cacilda Jethá, Chris Ryan, David Petraeus, Katie Starkweather, Paula Broadwell, Polyandry, Raymond Hames, Sex at Dawn, Terry Gould